 How to Apply for LEAP

 All representatives from local unions may, with pre-approval, have tuition and reasonable housing expenses reimbursed for qualifying labor studies courses.
-The request must contain the name of the course and teaching establishment, along with the cost of instruction and any anticipated housing expenses, and be submitted to the International President, in writing, on the Local’s letterhead.
+The request must contain the name of the course and teaching establishment, along with the cost of instruction and any anticipated housing expenses, and be submitted to the International President, in writing, on the local’s letterhead.
 This pre-approval process is essential to guarantee reimbursement of educational expenses, which will be provided upon the receipt of proof of successful completion of the course.
 The International will pay for course tuition and for pre-approved housing expenses for short courses lasting less than one week.
-Not included is transportation, which will be the responsibility of the individual or the Local Union.
+Transportation is not included, and will be the responsibility of the individual or the local union.
 LEAP funding is available for courses at any accredited institution with a bona fide Labor Studies program.